Lechatroger/microbit_BLE_services_nodes/README.md

 The other way to program your microbit is to use Mbed.

 >To do:
->- Go to the mbed online compiler
+>- Open Mbed online compiler
 >- 'Import' tab -> 'Upload' tab -> Choose file (**microbit-samples.zip**)

 microbit-samples.zip originately comes from https://os.mbed.com/teams/BBC/code/microbit-samples/ , more samples have been added to this.

->To do to make a sample run on your microbit:
+Now its time to choose your sample and to upload it on the microbit!

+>To do:
->- decomment the #define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE line in source/MicroBitSamples.h.
+>- Decomment the '#define  MICROBIT_SAMPLE_NAME_OF_YOUR_SAMPLE' line in 'source/MicroBitSamples.h'.
+>- Select the BBC micro:bit board
+>- Compile
+>- Upload the generated hex file on the microbit flash drive

 Other samples are available at https://github.com/lancaster-university/microbit-samples

 ### 1.2.3.Raspberry PI